MLB Trade Rumors: Gary Sanchez For J.T. Realmuto Trade Talks Heat Back Up

 — William Whitmore (@6kidsnodog) September 6, 2018

 There have been talks of making Sanchez a first baseman and trying to trade other chips for Realmuto.
 That sounds good, except that Sanchez would become the Dave Kingman of his generation; and the word on Kingman was that he may as well be using a waffle iron for a glove with as many errors as he made.
 First base is not the place for a low-mobility, bad glove defender.
-Plus, there is talk of Miguel Andujar moving there per NJ Advance Media.
+Plus, there is talk of Miguel Andujar moving there, per NJ Advance Media.
 He has just as good a bat as Sanchez, and while he is the worst defensive third baseman in baseball, he is still statistically better than Sanchez in the field.
 He’s also more durable.
-That doesn’t even factor in Luke Voit and Greg Bird who may earn the position in the spring if they are still with the team.
+That doesn’t even factor in Luke Voit and Greg Bird, who may earn the position in the spring if they are still with the team.

 What do the Yankees do with Gary Sanchez? #GarySanchez #Yankees #MLBhttps://t.co/JSS5lelHZd